blossm-network/toolbox/README.md

 ### 🌸  Blossm
 ###### Written for NodeJS

-### Blossm is an Event Sourcing CQRS orchestrator, that includes an interace for setting up multi-project interoperability through a shared base layer that handles core components like sessions, accounts, permissions, roles, delivering updated data to subscribers, and more.
+### Blossm is an Event Sourcing CQRS orchestrator, that includes an interace for setting up multi-project interoperability through a shared core layer that handles core components like sessions, accounts, permissions, roles, delivering updated data to subscribers, and more.

-#### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keeps each historical state of your app entirely queriable and auditable, and with the opportunity to interoperate with independently developed networks through a shared base layer.
+#### With Blossm you can architect, fully-test, and deploy just about any peice of software functionality using small javascript functions and YAML configs, in a way that keeps each historical state of your app entirely queriable and auditable, and with the opportunity to interoperate with independently developed networks through a shared core layer.
 It's also cheap to run, scales reliably and automatically, and is easy to test, maintain, and iterate from.

 #### The project aspires to make sure the data produced in Blossm systems can be owned and delegated entirely by the users and groups that produced it, giving Blossm network operators no data aggregation and manipulation advantages over its constituent projects, or even the public.